vpelss/StarTrek-Classic/README.md

 I heard a voice in my head say, 'Thou shalt do this'.

-This is a faithful conversion of a StarTrek BASIC program from the early 70's into JavaScript Yes, it could have been rewritten from scratch, but I wanted to be as faithful to the original as possible
+This is a faithful conversion of a StarTrek BASIC program from the early 70's into JavaScript.
+(Disclaimer: I made the universe closed, so you can't fly out of the 8x8 quadrants.
+Sue me.)
+Yes, it could have been rewritten from scratch, but I wanted to be as faithful to the original as possible

 Challenges: